truonghm/sql-problems/review.md

     and table2.cond2 > 100
 ```

-The above query not only specifes which columns are use to match, but also which **rows** will be joined: in table1, only rows where cond1 = 'x' are joined, and in table2, only rows where cond2 > 100 are joined.
+The above query specifies not only which columns are used as key to join, but also which **rows** will be joined: in table1, only rows where cond1 = 'x' are joined, and in table2, only rows where cond2 > 100 are joined.

 Note that this is different from using the `WHERE` clause: